Is It Safe to Outsource a Software Project to Ukraine?

-Each team member can take time off if needed; still, we keep on working on our projects and tasks full time.
+Each team member can take time off if needed; still, we keep on working on our projects and tasks full-time.
 It is critical to support the Ukrainian economy right now, and our team invests all possible resources in it.

 Lviv and Uzhhorod regions have already welcomed over 260,000 refugees.
-In our free time, we volunteer for refugees’ centers and help Ukrainians in need.
+In our free time, we volunteer for refugee centers and help Ukrainians in need.
 Besides, we raise funds to support our army and organize humanitarian help from Germany, Poland, Slovakia, and Hungary.

 The Russian aggression doesn’t seem to slow down.
-So in this situation, we do everything we can to protect our families and friends, to help people arrive in safer cities, to support the Ukrainian army and economy.
+So in this situation, we do everything we can to protect our families and friends, to help people arrive in safer cities, and to support the Ukrainian army and economy.

 How Ukrainian outsourcing companies operate now

 I’ve been keeping a hand on the pulse of the Ukrainian IT industry for more than 7 years.
 And today, I can confidently say that the quality of provided services didn’t change.

 - Some Ukrainian outsourcing companies have moved their specialists and their offices to the west of the country.
 They keep on contributing to ongoing projects and are willing to start new ones.